IBIC/neuropointillist/docs/installation-aws.md

 ## Cleanup Step 1.
 Delete the AWS Batch Queue
 You can remove the AWS Batch queue with the command
 ```
-deleteNpointBatchQueue
+03_deleteNpointBatchQueue
 ```

-This will remove any jobs and resources you have provisioned, but it will not remove your S3 bucket storage.
+This will remove any jobs and resources you have provisioned, but it will not remove your S3 bucket storage or your ECR registry.
 Note that there is no charge for the AWS Batch queue unless you are running things.
+However, there is a charge for the S3 bucket storage and for the storage of your image on the ECR Registry.

+This command will print commands for deleting these resources, or you can refer to the commands below.

 ## Cleanup Step 2.
 Delete the ECR Registry
 You can remove your ECR registry with the comand
 ```
-deleteECRRegistry
+aws ecr delete-repository --force --repository-name neuropointillist-nextflow
 ```
 Note that there is a small charge to store containers in ECR, so you will want to delete the registry and save your container for archival